 But these dogs are very loyal and become very devoted to one person.
 They want a good bit of attention and won’t enjoy being left on their own for too long.
 Since they’re known to be barkers, this can lead to a dog that barks until the owner gets home, unless this is trained out early.

 Because they’re small and not overly energetic, Daugs are great apartment dogs.
 They don’t need too much space and won’t need a large yard to run around in for a good portion of the day like more active or larger dog breeds.
 A Daug will be satisfied with a little playtime inside and a short walk each day.
 Still, these dogs want attention from their person, so don’t expect a Daug to be a dog you can ignore.

-Daugs are very distrusting of strangers and newcomers.
+Daugs are generally distrustful of strangers and newcomers.
 When you have guests over, it will take a while for your Daug to warm up to them.
-They may even be a bit aggressive until they’re used to having people in their home.
+They may even be a bit aggressive until they’re used to having people in their homes.